GianMarcoOddo/rmpy/rmpy/README.md

 - yf_npVaR_summary_port(tickers, positions, start_date, end_date, freq="daily", alpha=0.01, display=True)

  This function 'yf_npVaR_summary_port' is designed to calculate the quantile non-parametric Value at Risk (VaR) for a PORTFOLIO of assets using historical prices obtained from Yahoo Finance (yfinance).
-This function is usefull to visualize several risk metrics of the Portfolio npVaR.
+This function is useful to visualize several risk metrics of the Portfolio npVaR.

 #### Args: